 1. Pinty 2.5-10×40 Red Green Illuminated Mil-dot Scope

 Pinty 2.5-10×40 is a budget riflescope.
-The main purpose of this riflescope is to aid you at hunting.
+The main purpose of this riflescope is to aid you in hunting.
 Newbies will benefit a lot from this scope due to the price and what it has to offer in return.

-The lenses are perfectly coated with multiple layer of chemicals.
+The lenses are perfectly coated with multiple layers of chemicals.
 It’s good to see companies giving good lenses in budget scopes as well.
 On the left side of the scope, there is a laser light to guide you.
 Highly accurate laser guides you accurately to your target.
 Ensuring you hit all the shots you are taking with this scope.

 It’s a great pair with the Gamo Silent Cat.
-Like, really great pairing.
+Like, great pairing.
 While it’s not rated solely for air rifles, it won’t have much issue handling the Silent Cat.
-Compared to other air rifles, the Silent Cat has less harsh recoil pattern.
+Compared to other air rifles, the Silent Cat has a less harsh recoil pattern.

 Does it come with mounting rings?

-Where is this scope made in?
+Where is this scope made?

 Is the laser accurate here?